bibledit/old/lib/tidy/htmLawed_README.txt

 -- 4.3  Change-log -------------------------------------------------o

-  (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)
+  (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`